Integrate Constellation and UI-Kit using Pega APIs

 'Questionnaire > API: Proceed to approval' step references a data page to invoke the Pega API (POST /api/v1/assignments/{ID}), which will resume the SUB-192 case workflow on the UI-Kit side.

-This API also requires a query string parameter (actionID), and we're passing "pyContinueAfterWait" in order to resume the flow of SUB-192 case (UI-Kit) that has been paused on the Wait shape.
+This API also requires a query string parameter (actionID), and we're passing "pyContinueAfterWait" in order to resume the flow of the SUB-192 case (UI-Kit) that has been paused on the Wait shape.

-After invoking the Pega API, QM-177 case proceeds to the next Wait shape to wait for approval by the UI-Kit user.
+After invoking the Pega API, QM-177 case proceeds to the next Wait shape to wait for the approval by the UI-Kit user.

-SUB-192 case proceeded to the 'Approve > API: Get answers' step, which uses a data page to invoke Pega API (GET /api/v1/data/D_GetAnswers) to retrieve the answers captured in the S-29565 questionnaire case in Constellation.
+SUB-192 case first proceeded to the 'Approve > API: Get answers' step, which uses a data page to invoke Pega API (GET /api/v1/data/D_GetAnswers) to retrieve the answers captured in the S-29565 questionnaire case in Constellation.

 D_GetAnswers is a data page provided by the Constellation application, which sources the questionnaire answers using a report definition.